Let the World Burn

 Let the World Burn is an EP by the American thrash metal band Vio-Lence, released on March 4, 2022, by Metal Blade Records.
 It is the band's first material of any kind since their initial disbandment in 1994, and their first EP since Torture Tactics (1991).
 The EP is also Vio-lence's first studio recording to feature a different lineup, with bassist Christian Olde Wolbers and rhythm guitarist Bobby Gustafson replacing Deen Dell and Robb Flynn respectively, and three-fifths of the Eternal Nightmare lineup – lead guitarist Phil Demmel, vocalist Sean Killian and drummer Perry Strickland – remaining.
-This is also the only recording to feature Gustafson, whom the band parted ways with in 2022, and their final recording to feature Strickland before his departure from the band in January 2023.
+This is also the band's only recording to feature Gustafson, whom the band parted ways with in 2022, and Wolbers, who departed the band in 2025; it is also their final recording to feature Strickland and Demmel before their departures from the band in January 2023 and February 2024, respectively.